Home

 Have you checked his 'lips'?

-If not wiped clean, the build up of food debris can cause bacteria and a VERY disgusting smell.
+If not wiped clean, the build-up of food debris can cause bacteria and a VERY disgusting smell.

 If it's not his mouth that's smelling, it may be his bottom - his anal glands to be precise!
 Read the following articles to understand the problem and what you can do about it:

-How To Clear Cocker Spaniel Anal Glands
+How To Express Your Dog's Anal Glands

 If it's none of these things, perhaps our visitors can help?

-To be on the safe side, perhaps a visit to your vet would be advisable?
+If none of these suggestions help, to be on the safe side, perhaps a visit to your vet would be advisable?

-Personally, I use baby shampoo because it's so gentle and mild and I know it won't harm my dog.
+Personally, I use baby shampoo because it's so gentle and mild, and I know it won't harm my dog.

-Comments for
+Comments for Dogs Odour

 Average Rating starstarstarstarstar